Managing agricultural plastics

 Ag plastics stakeholder meeting

-DNR, with DATCP, UW-Extension and Revolution Plastics, held an Agricultural Plastics Stakeholder meeting on June 6.
+DNR, with DATCP, UW-Extension and Revolution Plastics, held an Agricultural Plastics Stakeholder meeting in June 2019.

 - DNR: Opening Remarks & Facilitated Discussion Questions